-Seeing numbers like this shouldn’t scare you off from obtaining higher education, however, it should encourage you to be smart about your finances early on.
+Seeing numbers like this shouldn’t scare you off from obtaining higher education.
+However, it should encourage you to be smart about your finances early on.
 While graduating from college with no debt is highly unlikely, there are things you can do to minimize the amount of debt you’ll accrue over the years.
-Some of those ideas include:

-- Buying and Selling Textbooks Online
+- Buying and selling textbooks online

-Get a Part Time Job
+Get a Part-Time Job

 Buy and Sell Textbooks Online